Effect of hole area and incline angle on pipe flow leakage rates

 Abstract

-Water will always remain as a valuable commodity due to its unique properties and availability.
+Water will always remain a valuable commodity due to its unique properties and availability.
 Therefore, its transport in pipes has great significance.
-Malfunctions such as pipe leakages can cause a variety of problems, ranging from household inconveniences to loss of coolant accidents in nuclear reactors.
-However, if leakage is controlled, an efficient mechanism of solvent administration can be created, as seen in common drip irrigation techniques.
-The study focused on two variables of pipe perforation: hole area, and pipe incline.
-The resulting leakage rates were measured.
-The experimental set-up consisted of a pipe of varying hole areas attached to a water reservoir at varying angles.
-The hypothesis was that for a horizontally configured pipe with a single hole, the leakage rate would increase linearly with hole area.
-The experimental data showed consistency with the hypothesis, but deviated from the linear model for smaller and larger hole areas.
-Furthermore, the study also derived a hypothetical equation for discharge at an incline that relates the relationship between pipe incline and leakage rate.
-The findings of the study provide more knowledge to incorporate variations to the drop-irrigation technique on both flat and angled land.
+Further, if leakage is controlled, an efficient mechanism of fluid administration can be created, as seen in common drip irrigation techniques.
+This study changed two variables of pipe perforation: hole area and pipe incline, and measured the resulting leakage rates.
+The experimental setup consisted of a pipe of varying hole areas attached to a water reservoir at varying angles.
+We hypothesized that for a horizontally configured pipe with a single hole, the leakage rate would increase linearly with hole area.
+The experimental data shows consistency with the hypothesis for a certain range of hole sizes but deviates from linearity outside this range.
+The study also presents a novel equation that models the correlation between pipe incline and leakage rate.
+The findings of this study provide more knowledge to incorporate variations to the drip-irrigation technique on both flat and oblique land.

 References